e-pet/gonike.github.io/_posts/2018-03-21-pgfplots-boxplots.md

 ---
 Recently, I wanted to create boxplots from a data file for a paper I was writing using [pgfplots](http://pgfplots.sourceforge.net/).
 Turns out that's more difficult than expected, especially since the (otherwise very useful) documentation is a bit meager in this point.

-To save others the hassle, this is the result of my efforts ([link to PDF version](/images/2018-03-21-pgfplots-boxplot.pdf)):
+To save others the hassle, here's the result of my efforts ([link to PDF version](/images/2018-03-21-pgfplots-boxplot.pdf)):

 ![Boxplot generated using pgfplots](/images/2018-03-21-pgfplots-boxplot.png){:height="400px"}